 Answer these questions before you make a plan and draft an outline for the proposal.
 An approved proposal can serve as the foundation for the term paper format you will write.
 So make sure you consider each section carefully and incorporate them in some way into the proposal before you submit it to your instructor.
 And always consider your central focus when creating your term paper title page.
 This will tell the reader exactly what your paper will be about.

-The first step in learning how to start a term paper is learning how to create a great term paper outline.
+The first step in learning how to start a term paper is learning how to create a great term paper outline so you can have a good term paper structure.
 An outline is a great way of organizing your ideas and keeping the term paper structure in check so that the written assignment maintains a logical progression with clean transitions from one discussion point to the next.
+Here’s a small guide from a professional thesis writer:

 - Begin with the term paper introduction.
 This can be easily done by putting in a few phrases or sentences explaining what you will be covering.
 Include what the purpose of the assignment is and provide any background information your reader will need to know.
 You can incorporate a draft thesis at the end as a placeholder.